-4.4 Claim Management System: The Claims department has to be independent of underwriting and marketing.
+5.4 Claim Management System: The Claims department has to be independent of underwriting and marketing.
 It must be resourced fully both in terms of manpower and infrastructure including MIS.
 A senior, experienced and independent Head of Claims can ensure that the mandate of Claims department is fulfilled.
+In the case of digital-only insurers, claim lodgment, payment systems, and claims processing status are expected to be fully digitalized.
+Therefore, PACRA may gauge the quality of these systems through soliciting information about vendors or system-generated report samples.